The Launch of Beep Cricket

 On retirement at the age of 60, Paul revisited the idea of a beeping ball and began setting up a charity named Blind Bats Inc. to form an entity capable of doing the job.
 Paul applied for a grant to finance the development of the beeping ball and to run an inclusive activity called beep cricket.

 Unfortunately, again the prototype ball failed but Paul was not going to give up.
 Determined to find a solution he sought out help from a local micro-electronics firm and now, after four prototypes, can finally say with confidence, that a suitable ball has been designed and produced.
 “It works just the way we wanted and the players love it,” Paul said.
-Now the next step is to install the electronics into balls with bladder e.g. Basketballs, Footballs, Volleyballs.
+Now the next step is to meet the world-wide demand by scaling up the production of the ball.

 On the day there were plenty of positive comments regarding the new beeping cricket ball, however, the inclusive nature of the activity was the highlight of the event.